cisagov/cyber.dhs.gov/pages/guide.md

 ```

 DMARC policies set at a second-level domain act as a wildcard, covering subdomains generally, *including non-mail-sending domains*.
 When a domain's DMARC policy is set to `p=reject`, it is not necessary to specify SPF "null records" on every active domain in the zone, though doing so is not harmful.

-Since [mail clients check for a DMARC policy at the sending subdomain first](https://tools.ietf.org/html/rfc7489#section-6.6.3), it is possible to set a separate DMARC policy at (for example) `project.example.gov` even with the stronger policy at the second-level domain.

 #### How can I receive DMARC reports?